-This would be one of my husband Alex’s favourite pasta dishes, Carbonara!
+This would be one of my husband Alex’s favourite pasta dishes, as we call it, Car-banana!
 Who doesn’t love those gorgeous tendrils of carbohydrates, bathed in shiny, creamy eggs and piled high with crispy, salty bacon.
 Did someone say bacon?
 OOOOH BACON.
 Then there’s the lashing of fresh shaved parmesan, herbs and just to add a little bit more grown up bang, a sprinkle of fresh birds eye chili!

 Prep time ~15 minutes, Cook time ~ 10 minutes – Total 25 minutes.
 Serves 6

 12 rashes bacon (just the streaky bit, keep the eye for breakfast!), sliced in to 1cm batons